 Fellow Hall Of Famer Bobby Mitchell describes: "I never thought of Larry having great speed or great quickness - but he was always there!
 And after he got there - he'd hit you - HARD!"

 Upon his retirement in 1972, Cardinals fans raised $80,000 to erect a statue of Larry outside Busch Stadium to stand beside Stan "The Man" Musial.
-Wilson humbly declined the honor and asked that the money be donated to the Children's Hospital of St. Louis.
+Wilson humbly declined the honor and asked that the money instead be donated to the Children's Hospital of St. Louis.
 Five years later however, Larry Wilson had his likeness cast in bronze - at the Pro Football Hall Of Fame.

-Take a few minutes to watch this documentary that any true Cardinals fan should enjoy and gain greater appreciation for number '8' on the Cardinal's Ring Of Honor.
+Please take a few minutes to watch this documentary that any true Cardinals fan should enjoy and gain greater appreciation for number '8' on the Cardinal's Ring Of Honor.

 The greatest Cardinal to ever snap on a chin-strap - Larry Wilson.